spaceandtimelabs/blitzar/rust/blitzar-sys/README.md

 #### Overview

 The `blitzar-sys` crate provides Rust bindings for the [Blitzar C++ Library](https://github.com/spaceandtimelabs/blitzar).
-The crate is used by Space and Time's companion crate, [`blitzar`](https://crates.io/crates/blitzar), that provide a High-Level Rust wrapper for accelerating cryptographic zero-knowledge proof algorithms on the CPU and GPU.
+The crate is used by Space and Time's companion crate, [`blitzar`](https://crates.io/crates/blitzar), that provides a High-Level Rust wrapper for accelerating cryptographic zero-knowledge proof algorithms on the CPU and GPU.

 More information about the cryptographic primitives are available on the [Blitzar Github repo](https://github.com/spaceandtimelabs/blitzar).
 More information about the Rust bindings are available on the [`blitzar`](https://crates.io/crates/blitzar) crates.io page.